Quantum-Accelerators/quacc/docs/install/codes.md

 To use VASP with quacc, you will need to do the following, as described in greater detail in the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#pseudopotentials):

+- Define the `VASP_PARALLEL_CMD` quacc setting that tells Custodian how to parallelize VASP, such as by defining an environment variable `QUACC_VASP_PARALLEL_CMD="srun -N 2 --ntasks-per-node 24"`.
+Note, the VASP executables are not included in this environment variable.
 - Define the `VASP_PP_PATH` environment variable that points to your pseudopotential library.
 We recommend including this in your `~/.bashrc` file since this rarely changes.
 - If you wish to use vdW functionals, define the `ASE_VASP_VDW` environment variable to point to the `vdw_kernel.bindat` file distributed with VASP.
 We recommend including this in your `~/.bashrc` file since this rarely changes.

-To run VASP with Custodian (which is the default behavior), you will also need to modify the relevant [quacc configuration settings](../user/settings/settings.md), most notably:

-- Define the `VASP_PARALLEL_CMD` quacc setting that tells Custodian how to parallelize VASP, such as by defining an environment variable `QUACC_VASP_PARALLEL_CMD="srun -N 2 --ntasks-per-node 24"`.
-Note, the VASP executables are not included in this environment variable.